Deploying ML Applications on Kubernetes

 The probes: where the model finally shows up

-Here's the payoff for three articles of build-up.
-Kubernetes needs to know two different things about a pod, and conflating them is a classic outage.
-Liveness asks "is this process wedged — should I restart it?"
-Readiness asks "is this pod ready for traffic — should the load balancer send it requests?"
-For a model server these are genuinely different, because a pod can be alive for a full second or two before the 47MB model finishes loading — up, but useless.
+Here's the payoff after three articles of build-up.
+Kubernetes needs to know two different things about a pod, and mixing them up is a classic cause of outages.
+Liveness asks: "is this process stuck?
+Should I restart it?"
+Readiness asks: "is this pod ready for traffic?
+Should the load balancer send it requests?"
+For a model server these are genuinely different questions, because a pod can be alive for a second or two before the 47MB model finishes loading.
+Alive, but useless.

 # Give the model time to load before liveness/readiness judge it.